Entropy in the category of perfect complexes with cohomology of finite length: Preliminaries

-Let $\mathcal{D}$ be a triangulated category.
-Recall that a subcategory of $\mathcal{D}$ is called \emph{thick} if it is triangulated, contains every object isomorphic to any of its objects, and contains all direct summands of its objects (\cite[Definition~2.1.6, p.~74]{Neem}).
-An object $G$ of $\mathcal{D}$ is called a (classical) \emph{generator} if the smallest thick subcategory of $\mathcal{D}$ containing $G$ is equal to $\mathcal{D}$ itself (cf.~\cite[Section~2.1]{BondVan}).
-Let $\mathcal{D}$ be a triangulated category with a generator $G$.
-To say that $G$ is a generator is equivalent to saying that for every object $E$ of $\mathcal{D}$ there is an object $E^\prime$ and a tower of (distinguished) triangles
+Let $\mathbf{T}$ be a triangulated category.
+Recall that a subcategory of $\mathbf{T}$ is called \emph{thick} if it is triangulated, contains every object isomorphic to any of its objects, and contains all direct summands of its objects (cf.~\cite[Definition~2.1.6, p.~74]{Neem}).
+An object $G$ of $\mathbf{T}$ is called a (classical) generator if the smallest thick subcategory of $\mathbf{T}$ containing $G$ is equal to $\mathbf{T}$ itself (cf.~\cite[Section~2.1]{BondVan}).
+To say that $G$ is a generator of $\mathbf{T}$ is equivalent to saying that for every object $E$ of $\mathbf{T}$ there is an object $E^\prime$ and a tower of distinguished triangles